3 Things About the North Pole You Probably Didn't Know

-Christmas is around the corner, which means a slew of letters addressed to Santa are headed to the North Pole.
+Every Christmas, a slew of letters addressed to Santa make their way to the North Pole.

 But where exactly is the North Pole?
 Depending on your definition of it, there’s more than one—the North Pole, and the North Magnetic Pole.